 “One of the really cool things we saw at the last event was that some participants who had already been selected for programs attended to learn more about what they were going to be doing when they actually started their program,” Mitchell said.

 Recruiters can also reach back out to applicants and have a good conversation immediately after the event closes.

-How to succeed at a virtual career fair
+Eight tips on how to succeed at a virtual career fair

 What are some tips to help you make your mark during a virtual career fair?